KoreTeknology/Blender-Fix-my-Mesh-Addon/README.md

 - **Inside-out normals** >>> This adon will recalculate all normals to outside
 - **Object Scale =/= 1** >>> This addon will Apply all transformations on all axis

-Extra feature: Reset origin to mesh center
+Extra feature: Reset origin to mesh center (activate it in the addon itself ;) )

 ## How to use